 Is UPS or USPS Cheaper?
 2026 Cost & Speed Comparison

 Deciding between shipping carriers can feel like a puzzle.
 You have a package, you need it sent, and you want the best price.
 The big question always comes up: is UPS or USPS cheaper?
-The short answer is, it depends entirely on what you’re sending.
+The short answer is that it depends entirely on what you’re sending, where it’s going, and how you’re buying the label.

 There’s no single champion for every package.
 USPS often wins for lightweight and small items, while UPS typically offers better rates for heavier, larger boxes.
-This guide breaks down every key factor, from weight and distance to recent rate changes, so you can figure out the cheapest option for your specific shipment.
+This guide breaks down every key factor, from weight thresholds and zone distances to dimensional weight rules and negotiated discounts, so you can figure out the cheapest option for your specific shipment.

 If you’re in a hurry, here are the general rules of thumb.

-• UPS is often cheaper for: Heavier packages (over 10 pounds), large boxes, and time sensitive express shipments where guaranteed delivery is critical.
+- UPS is often cheaper for: Heavier packages (over 5 to 10 pounds, especially with discounted rates), large boxes, and time sensitive express shipments where guaranteed delivery is critical.

 How 2025 and 2026 Rate Changes Impact Cost